User roles and access permissions

 Extending access and permissions to other Skytap users

-A user or administrator can share a resource with other Skytap users by adding the resource to a project.
+Additionally, a user or administrator can share a resource with other Skytap users by adding the resource to a project.
 The project members can view, use, and/or manage the resource, depending on their project role and user role.
 For more information, see Understanding project roles.

 Public templates and assets